1. CI-First Detection Architecture #

 FAQ #

 What is the acceptable flakiness threshold for production CI?
-Industry standard targets <1% flake rate for main branch pipelines.
-Quarantine triggers should activate at 2-3 consecutive non-deterministic failures or when execution variance exceeds 15%.
+Industry practice targets <1% flake rate for main branch pipelines.
+Quarantine triggers should activate at 2–3 consecutive non-deterministic failures, or when execution variance exceeds 15% of the baseline duration.

 How do we prevent quarantined tests from becoming permanent technical debt?
 Enforce automated re-validation windows (e.g., 72 hours), assign remediation owners via metadata tags, and block new feature merges if the quarantine backlog exceeds defined SLOs.